 Will race matter in this millennium?
 This course explores major issues currently impacting race relations in the United States, such as affirmative action, immigrant education, employment, housing, health and welfare, and so on.
 This course takes historical and interdisciplinary approaches to help students understand the interrelationship between social structure, public policies, race and ethnicity.
 Videos and movies are shown as part of class discussion on these issues.
+Significant focus is given to issues of race and racism.

 - Analyze major issues affecting race relations in the United States and their contributing factors.